Pythyu/WhereIsMyMouse/README.md

 # WhereIsMyMouse
-FFXIV Dalamud pluging allowing you to not lose track of your mouse
+FFXIV Dalamud plugin allowing you to not lose track of your mouse